Page Content

 How to Apply

 Before you apply to the Radiation Therapy Program at Mayo Clinic, please review the full list of prerequisite information, technical standards (nonacademic criteria), and complete admission requirements.
-We review the many attributes and qualities that make up an applicant and look forward to reviewing your application!
+The infographic details the possible pathways.
+Discover what comes next on your path to becoming a radiation therapist.

-• The following college coursework (with a grade of a C or higher):
+• Complete the following college coursework (with a grade of a C or higher) prior to the start of the program:

 Technical standards